-Box: Record date of review.
-Circle whether the visit is the first, second, or third of the fiscal year.
+Record date of review.
+Indicate whether the visit is the first, second, or third of the fiscal year by selecting the appropriate box.
 Check whether the review is unannounced.
+Indicate whether this review will include an assessment of non-profit food service and procurement by selecting the appropriate box.
 Record arrival and departure times and the reviewer's name.

-Center Information:
+Center Information

-Name of Center and Telephone Number: Enter the legal name and the name the center is doing business as, address of the center and the telephone number.
+Name of Center and Telephone Number: Enter the legal name and the name the center is doing business as.